8 B2B Payment Trends to Be Aware of in 2024

 Whereas B2B payments historically relied on traditional payment methods and manual processes like check writing and spreadsheets, AI is now streamlining activities ranging from invoice processing to fraud detection.
 The technology has rapidly evolved from novelty to an essential element of modern payment operations.
 By synthesizing high-volume data sources, AI enables proactive mitigation of risks and cash optimization based on payment histories.

 For example, a logistics firm manages over 5,000 supplier payment transactions monthly across 180 countries.
-An AI-powered solution aids their accounts payable team by extracting critical details from invoices globally, routing them for approvals, and processing approved payments via ideal methods.
+An AI-powered accounts payable system aids their team by extracting critical details from invoices globally, routing them for approvals, and processing approved payments via ideal methods.
 This reduces manual labor by over 70% while accelerating payment speed by 46%.
 These AI statistics are only the tip of the iceberg regarding the transformational power of AI in B2B payments.

 Global real-time payments market size is projected to reach $116 billion by 2029, growing at 35% CAGR.
 In addition, over 70 countries in six continents support real-time payments, with $195 billion in transaction volume this year.
 These trends in real-time payments enhance the urgency of leveraging AI to secure fast, complex transactions.